terezka/elm-charts-alpha/README.md

 # Line Charts

+# WARNING!
+THIS IS AN ALPHA VERSION

+*IT HAS MISSING, MISLEADING AND PLAIN WRONG DOCUMENTATION.*
+*IT HAS BUGS AND AWKWARDNESS.*
+*USE AT OWN RISK.*

-A opinionated library for plotting lines charts in SVG.
+A library for plotting lines charts in SVG.
 Written in all Elm.
-See [demo.](https://terezka.github.io/line-charts/)

 ## Documentation